High Wind PM10 Exceptional Events Mitigation Plan for the South Coast Air Basin and the Coachella Valley Portion of the Salton Sea Air Basin

 Why publish an exceptional events mitigation plan?

-In the past, much of the information required in the exceptional events mitigation plan was included in every exceptional events demonstration.
-The exceptional events mitigation plan is a common platform to summarize all of our mitigation measures in a single document, satisfying the requirements established in the 2016 revision to the U.S. EPA rule addressing exceptional events.
+In the past, much of the information required in the exceptional events mitigation plan was included in individual exceptional event demonstration.
+The exceptional events mitigation plan is a integrated platform to summarize all of our mitigation measures in a single document, satisfying the requirements established in the 2016 revision to the U.S. EPA rule addressing exceptional events.

 How can I submit comments and provide feedback on the plan?

-Interested persons may submit comments on our High Wind PM10 Exceptional Events Mitigation Plan by addressing:
+Interested persons may submit comments on the Particulate Matter Exceptional Events Mitigation Plan for the South Coast Air Basin and Coachella Valley by addressing:

 Diamond Bar, CA 91765

-Comments received before the end of the 30-day review period, September 17th, 2018 will be reviewed and addressed in the mitigation plan.
-Comments received after September 17th, 2018 will be reviewed, but will be addressed in future revisions of the mitigation plan.
+Comments received before the end of the review period, February 15th, 2024 will be reviewed and addressed in the mitigation plan.
+Comments received after the deadline will be reviewed, but will be addressed in future revisions of the mitigation plan.

 Where can I find more information?